-- Educational cancer information from Roswell Park clinicians and national patient and professional organizations. - A Wig Boutique that provides one new wig and one head covering per year at no cost to people experiencing hair loss due to cancer treatment. - Patients may purchase additional wigs and head coverings from the Elevate Salon located at the Main Hospital Location. - Orientation for patients about to begin drug therapy. - A wide array of comfort items for patients and caregivers.
+- educational cancer information from Roswell Park clinicians and national patient and professional organizations. - laptops with Wi-Fi access and printers and a lending library of books, DVDs, CDs, and DVD players. - a Wig Boutique that provides one new wig and one head covering per year at no cost to people experiencing hair loss due to cancer treatment.
+A second wig may be purchased at wholesale cost. - orientations for patients about to begin drug therapy.